act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 4

-The two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context].
-They go to pages that serve the same purpose because the content section is the same, even if the navigation options (bread crumbs and local sub menus) differ due to different placement in navigation hierarchy.
+These two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context], and resolve to pages that serve the same purpose because the content section is the same.

 ```html
 <html lang="en">